YinHK-gameDev/unity-learn/assets/Presets.md

 #### Applying partial Presets

-You can choose to only apply some properties from a Preset and exclude others.
+You can choose to only **apply some properties from a Preset and exclude others**.
 To do this:

 1. Select your Preset in the **Project** window.
 2. In the **Inspector**, right-click a property and choose **Exclude Property**.
 The window displays a red horizontal line next to excluded properties.